backdrop-contrib/aeon5/README.md

 - Install this theme using the official Backdrop CMS instructions at https://backdropcms.org/guide/themes

-- There are no settings for this theme.
+- Settings for page width and color scheme /admin/appearance/settings/aeon5.

 License
 -------